Adam-Rohde/Adam-Rohde.github.io/Notes.md

 ### The Potential Outcomes Approach to Causal Inference
 We discuss the potential outcomes framework from first principles.
 We discuss how this framework thinks about causality, the core problems at issue, assumptions, and causal effects of interest.
-[Link](https://adam-rohde.github.io/Notes/IPW--2021-10-13-.html)
+[Link](xxx)

 ---

 ### Inverse Probability Weighting (IPW)
-This note takes a look at the mechanics and intuition behind IPW as a method for adjusting for achieving covariate balance and conditional ignorability.
-[Link](https://adam-rohde.github.io/Notes/IPW--2021-10-13-.html)
+This note takes a look at the mechanics and intuition behind IPW as a method for achieving covariate balance and conditional ignorability.
+[Link](xxx https://adam-rohde.github.io/Notes/IPW--2021-10-13-.html)